jaseknighter/flora/README.md

 Fine grain controls: All of the water controls in the above list with the characters '(fg)' attached to the control names allow for fine grain control using K1+E3

 *Note*: Tempo scalar offset, which provides macro control over all active note frequencies, is not yet available from the Water UI screen.
 It can be adjusted from PARAMETERS->EDIT.
+The default value (1.5) can also be changed in `in lib/globals.lua` by updating the variable `tempo_scalar_offset_default`.

 ### Generating new L-system axioms and rulesets
 L-system instructions are curently held in `lib/gardens/garden_default.lua` and `lib/gardens/garden_community.lua`.
 There are seven required variables/tables for each l-system instruction set: